 After 15 years in leadership at the world’s leading provider of outplacement services, I have identified two inescapable truths about layoffs.

 I tell our clients that one of the advantages of being an industry leader is that it allows us to see the emerging trends before a lot of other players.
-In this instance, employers are rethinking downsizing strategies to include not only a well-thought-out transition plan that provides outplacement, but also identifies alternatives that can minimize the impact to the workforce.
+In this instance, employers are rethinking downsizing strategies to include not only a well-thought-out transition plan that provides outplacement, but also identifies alternatives that can minimise the impact to the workforce.

-One thing is certain: post-pandemic, we need to reimagine a better approach to layoffs that not only provides a framework of support to employees through this crisis, but also provides a framework for organizations to build a highly skilled workforce that’s prepared for the future.
+One thing is certain: post-pandemic, we need to reimagine a better approach to layoffs that not only provides a framework of support to employees through this crisis, but also provides a framework for organisations to build a highly skilled workforce that’s prepared for the future.

 The new reality around layoffs

-When organizations transform or economies deteriorate, layoffs are an inevitable result.
+When organisations transform or economies deteriorate, layoffs are an inevitable result.
 Today, we see some of the world’s biggest companies that found themselves on the wrong side of the “essential services” equation have seen their prospects disappear overnight.

 Companies in the retail, arts and culture, airline, hospitality, and tourism industries have been forced to undertake swift and severe reductions in costs that inevitably resulted in widespread layoffs.

 But not every company is facing the same drastic economic pressures.
 Many others have seen their business models profoundly disrupted, but not decimated.
-These organizations need to transform what they do, how they do it, and the people they employ.
+These organisations need to transform what they do, how they do it, and the people they employ.

-In the past, outplacement services have played an important role in helping organizations manage workforce transformations to produce the best possible outcomes for both employer and employee.
+In the past, outplacement services have played an important role in helping organisations manage workforce transformations to produce the best possible outcomes for both employer and employee.
 However, during the 2009 financial crisis many companies clearly cut too aggressively, making recovery painfully slow.
-Today, we see many organizations have learned from this experience and are adopting a strategy that balances cost cutting to survive today and investing to grow in the future, positioning themselves for success after recovery.
+Today, we see many organisations have learned from this experience and are adopting a strategy that balances cost cutting to survive today and investing to grow in the future, positioning themselves for success after recovery.